 22nd Annual Conference of the British Association for Biological Anthropology and Osteoarchaeology

-NOTICE: As of March 27, 2020, a decision has not yet been made on whether to hold the 2020 Annual Conference, and if held, whether to hold it online.
-Please visit this FAQ page for information and thoughts from the Board regarding the COVID-19 situation.
+NOTICE: As of April 28, 2020, a decision has been made to hold the next Annual Conference in 2021 instead of 2020.
+Please read our most recent letter to the membership, and visit this FAQ page for information and thoughts from the Board regarding the COVID-19 situation.
 We are staying updated on the latest information and will update this page and the FAQ regularly.
-Our call for abstracts remains open (see information below).

 BABAO provides a forum for discussion and intellectual exchange for professionals and students in all areas of biological anthropology.